articulab/retico-conversational-agent/README.md

 # Retico Conversational Agent (part of Articulab's Son of Sara project)

-This repository is a presentation of a simple conversational agent, build upon an incremental platform for dialogue system called [retico](https://github.com/retico-team/).
+This repository is a presentation of a conversational agent, build upon an incremental platform for dialogue system called [retico](https://github.com/retico-team/).
 The agent is built to have a oral conversation  with the user, following a pre-defined scenario.
 This agent was developped as part of Son-of-Sara project, by [Articulab](https://articulab.hcii.cs.cmu.edu/), a multi-disciplinary cognitive science team, member of the Almanach project team, of the French public research center [Inria Paris](https://www.inria.fr/en).

 This agent is composed of multiple retico modules, each providing the system with a dialogue-related capacity (comprehension, answer generation, memory, etc).
 Some module use deep learning models to perform complex tasks.
 The system contains the following new modules :